 5 Work with the vintage charm rather than fight against it.
 Older buildings are very charming, but can pose many decorating challenges.
 A common feature found in them are colorful tiles in the bathroom.
 Paint the walls a neutral color (if they aren’t already and you’re allowed) and let the tiles be the star of the show.
 Then, add some updated accessories.
 When it’s done, you may even find yourself falling in love with the tiles.

-6 If you can’t paint the walls, paint the furniture.
+6 If you can’t paint the walls, paint the furniture or bring in colorful upholstered items.
 Adding a beautiful color to your furniture can add just as much punch to a space as a new color on the walls.
 To give an older piece of furniture a more contemporary vibe, use high-gloss paint.
-You can also go bold with a colorful sofa or armchair.
+You could also go bold with a sofa or armchair upholstered in a vibrant fabric.

 7 Add some glamour with a wall of drapes and turn an ordinary bedroom into a luxurious retreat.
 Hanging layers of drapery behind your bed is a beautiful way to bring color, pattern, and texture to a plain room.
 It can also be used to give the illusion that a small window is much larger than it really is or to balance out windows that have an awkward placement.
 Check out my tips on hanging curtains.

 9 Take advantage of coveted outdoor spaces.
 Even a small balcony is an opportunity to create a cozy sitting area.
-A nice bench, a couple of rugs and some colorful pillows will transform this space.
+A comfortable chair, a couple of rugs, and a colorful pillow will transform any outdoor space.
 And don’t forget the greenery – this is the perfect place for live plants.
 To make it feel even more like an actual room, layer an outdoor area rug and hang some outdoor curtains (which also do a great job of providing privacy and shade).

 10 Mix the new with the new-to-you.
 Even if you’re decorating on a shoe-string budget or setting up temporary housing, you can still apply creative flair to your space.
 Things don’t always have to be lavish and new to be fabulous.
 Blending second-hand items with new purchases help to give a space character.
 Shop those thrift stores, garage sales and second-hand stores for items that, with a little paint and elbow grease, can become one-of-a-kind treasures.

 With a little imagination and a few apartment decorating tricks, it’s totally possible to express your personality in your home’s decor regardless of challenges.
-And it doesn’t matter whether you’re renting it or you own it – as long as you “own” your style.
+And it doesn’t matter whether you’re renting or you own the place – as long as you “own” your style.

 For more decorating tips, sign up below to gain immediate access to our VIP Library of free ebooks and printables, and receive our weekly newsletter with special content just for VIP Members: